Home

 God's Maximum Strength "Drano"

-joy of forgiveness image I John 1:9 is God's maximum strength "Drano".
+I John 1:9 is God's maximum strength "Drano".
 What I mean by that is there are often things that "clog" up our relationship with God.
 They block our communication with God to where it feels like we're hitting a brick wall with our prayers.
 Those "clogs" are our sins.
 The ways that we've missed God's mark or His standard for us.

 Back to I John 1:9.
 It says, "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness."